Acknowledgment of Country

 Kara Coen and the FireFlies and Friends

-/in Arts, New stories /by Tikka WilsonI’m beyond excited to invite you to the crowd fund Big Bash – a massive thank you celebration for all the incredible support we’ve received on this journey.
+/in Arts /by Tikka WilsonI’m beyond excited to invite you to the crowd fund Big Bash – a massive thank you celebration for all the incredible support we’ve received on this journey.
 Join me, Kara Coen, as well as The FireFlies and Friends on Saturday, 14 June at the beloved Murrah Hall for a vibrant pop-up art and music festival filled with heart, creativity and community spirit.

 We’ve nearly reached our target of $3,000 and we’ll be heading into the studio soon thanks to our music-loving community.
 I have been overwhelmed by the support, especially at our recent event in Cobargo at Valiant Coffee.